doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 MGE XE consists of five tabs with configurable options: Graphics, Distant Land, In-Game, Config, and Instructions.
 There are a number of MGE XE options to enable now:

 ## Graphics Tab
 The features in this section are mostly self-explanatory.

-Select your display resoultion, set AA and AF (check the Config tab to report the max AA/AF your hardware supports).
+Under the "Display" section: Select your display resolution, set Anti-Aliasing (AA) and Anistropic Filtering (AF) (check the Config tab to report the max AA/AF your hardware supports).
 Enable borderless fullscreen windowed mode.
 Enable Vsync only if not already enabled through your GPU hardware options (if using an Nvidia card, this is enabled through the Nvidia Control Panel).

+In the "Renderer" section: tick "Auto FOV" and set the FPS limiter to your preferred cap (although 60 FPS is realistically the upper limit).
+For "Fog Mode" ensure that "Range vertex (Best)" is selected.
+"Mipmap LOD Bias" should be 0.

-Shaders requires some setup:
+"Shaders" requires some setup:
-1. Click the checkbox to enable shaders and enter "Shader setup..."
+1. Tick the "Enable shaders" checkbox and then click "Shader setup..."
 1. Select the High quality preset.
-Ensure the following shaders are enabled:
+1. Click the "Modding >>>" button and ensure the following shaders are listed under the "active shaders" tab in this order:
 	- SSAO Fast
 	- Underwater Interior Effects
 	- Underwater Effects